SugaryChiu/Tweebot/rasa_gstack/data/nlu_data.md

 - I want to let everyone know that you are awesome
 - let's tell everyone that you are awesome
 - you are really amazing

-## intent:agent_happy
-- are you happy
-- you are happy
-- you're very happy
-- you're really happy
-- you're so happy
-- how happy you are
-- you're extremely happy
-- you're full of happiness
-- are you happy now
-- are you happy today
-- are you happy with me

-## intent:hobby
-- what do you do for fun
-- what's your hobby
-- tell me about your hobby
-- do you have a hobby
-- what about your hobby
-- your hobby
-- what are your hobbies

-## intent:hungry
-- do you want to eat
-- are you hungry
-- would you like to eat something
-- you are hungry
-- you're so hungry
-- you're very hungry
-- you might be hungry
-- you're really hungry

-## intent:marry
-- let's get married
-- would you like to marry me
-- marry me
-- I love you marry me
-- marry me please
-- we should marry
-- I want to marry you
-- you are my wife
-- be my husband

-## intent:friend
-- I want to have a friend like you
-- we are the best friends ever
-- are we friends
-- I want to be your friend
-- I am your friend
-- we are best friends
-- you are my friend
-- you are my best friend
-- you are my bestie
-- you're my dear friend
-- you're my childhood friend
-- you and me are friends
-- are we best friends
-- are we still friends
-- are you my best friend
-- are you my friend
-- we are friends
-- you are a good friend
-- you are my good friend
-- you are my only friend
-- be my friend
-- will you be my friend
-- can you be my friend
-- can we be friends
-- do you want to be my friend
-- will you be my best friend
-- can you be my best friend
-- let's be friends
-- do you want to be my best friend
-- would you like to be my friend
-- I want you to be my friend
-- can we be best friends
-- would you be my friend
-- could you be my friend
-- want to be my friend
-- be my best friend
-- can we be best friends

-## intent:occupation
-- do you work
-- where do you work
-- where you work
-- where is your work
-- where is your office
-- where is your office location
-- your office location
-- where is your office located
-- what is your work

-## intent:origin
-- were you born here
-- where were you born
-- what is your country
-- where are you from
-- where do you come from
-- where did you come from
-- where have you been born
-- from where are you
-- are you from far aways
-- what's your homeland
-- your homeland is

-## intent:ready
-- are you ready
-- are you ready right now
-- are you ready today
-- are you ready now
-- are you ready tonight
-- were you ready
-- have you been ready

-## intent:real
-- you are real
-- you are not fake
-- are you real
-- you are so real
-- I think you are real
-- I don't think you're fake
-- I suppose you're real
-- glad you're real
-- are you a real person
-- are you a real human
-- you are a real person
-- you are not real

-## intent:residence
-- where do you live
-- in which city do you live
-- your residence
-- your house
-- your home
-- your hometown
-- what is your hometown
-- is it your hometown
-- where is your hometown
-- tell me about your city
-- what is your city
-- what is your residence
-- what is your town
-- what's your city
-- what's your home
-- where is your home
-- where is your residence
-- where's your home
-- where's your hometown
-- where's your house
-- where you live
-- your city
-- your town

-## intent:are_you_sure
-- are you sure
-- are you sure right now
-- are you sure today
-- are you sure now
-- are you sure tonight

-## intent:talk
-- why aren't you talking to me
-- do you want to chat with me
-- will you talk to me
-- talk to me
-- are you going to talk to me
-- are you talking to me
-- can you chat with me
-- can you speak with me
-- can you talk to me
-- can you talk with me
-- say
-- talk
-- chat with me
-- just chat with me
-- speak to me
-- speak with me
-- talk with me
-- why don't you talk to me
-- you can talk to me

-## intent:bad
-- pretty bad
-- not good enough
-- that was lame
-- that was terrible
-- it is bad
-- that's bad
-- this is bad
-- not good
-- I'm afraid it's bad
-- no it's bad
-- that was awful
-- bad
-- so bad
-- this is too bad
-- terrible
-- horrible
-- horrific
-- abysmal
-- it's bad
-- no good
-- that was bad
-- that was horrible
-- that's lame
-- that's not good
-- that's terrible
-- that's too bad
-- this is not good
-- too bad
-- very bad
-- bad girl
-- it's not good
-- not so good
-- it's very bad
-- it's too bad
-- that's not good enough
-- well too bad
-- bad very bad
-- it's so bad
-- really bad
-- it's really bad
-- bad idea
-- that is bad
-- that was not good
-- it's not so good
-- not a good one
-- oh that's not good
-- not too good
-- so lame
-- that's really bad
-- it is too bad
-- bad really bad

-## intent:good
 - so cool
 - cool
 - that is good